Ever replayed a lost argument in the shower? You’ll suddenly come up with the ultimate response, just a few hours too late.

 Ernest Hemingway was famously concise with his language.
 The best example of this is his shortest short story – ‘For Sale: baby shoes, never worn.’
 The stark language conveys the bleak, empty feeling of losing a child perfectly.
 It’s brilliant.

 His four rules for writing well are:

-Way before Hemingway got in there with his pearls of wisdom, Aristotle said, “To write well, express yourself like the common people, but think like a wise man”.
+Way before Hemingway, Aristotle said, “To write well, express yourself like the common people, but think like a wise man”.

-To quote a quote I’ve quoted so many times, “one day, I will find the right words and they will be simple”.
+To borrow a few words, “one day, I will find the right words and they will be simple”.
 Thank you, Jack Kerouac.
 Given that this pretty much says it all, I might as well have just written that at the start and skipped the rest.
 Hemingway would have loved me for it.